boydx/boydx.github.io/cv/README.md

 2005    “Mapping Recreation with GPS, GIS, and Cartographic Art,” Department of Geography Colloquium Series.

 2004    “The Sheltowee Trace.”
-Kentucky GIS Annual Conference,September  24-28.
+Kentucky GIS Annual Conference,   September  24-28.

 2002     “Animated Maps,” GIS Day University of Kentucky, November 14.

-2001     “outrageGIS mapping” booth display, Southeastern Division of the Association of American Geographers annual conference, November 17-20.
+2001     “outrageGIS mapping.”
+Southeastern Division of the Association of American Geographers annual conference, November 17-20.

 1996     “The Daily Aesthetic.”
 Southeastern Division of the Association of American Geographers annual conference.